Duration: 13 night/ 14 days

 Overnight in Jaipur.

 Take an early morning flight east to Kolkata, once the capital of the British Raj.
 Visit the dazzling and peaceful Jain Temple.
 Enjoy British-era architectural masterpieces including the Raj Bhavan (Governor’s House) and Writers’ Buildings.
-Check in to hotel and prepare for Shabbat.
-Walk to the Maghen David Synagogue, enjoy a Shabbat service.
+Check in to hotel.

 Overnight in Kolkata.

 Fly to Delhi, the second most populous city in the world, and the seat of the Indian government.
 Drive by India Gate; Parliament and President’s Houses, and visit Qutab Minar, a 13th-century Muslim monument marking victory over Delhi’s last Hindu kingdom.